PavlosTzitzos/laravel-samples/undergroundwebsite-vsc/my_first_app/README.md

 A. SQL basics / php basics and some OOP knowledge is required / HTML , CSS , JS basics

 B. MVC pattern

+C. Views (Look at Blade) , html , css , js

-C. HTTP methods , CRUD methods , RESTfull Service : What are the available methods ?
+D. Routes , HTTP methods , CRUD methods , RESTfull Service : What are the available methods ?
 What their purpose ?

+E. Controllers , FormRequests , Validation

+F. Migrations , Eloquent ORM , Models

+G. Task Scheduling in laravel

+H. Authentication (Look at starter kits) and Authorization (Look at Gates and Policies)

-D. Tools : VSCode , XAMPP (Apache Server , phpMyAdmin) , Composer (used for php) , Node.JS (used for Vue.JS and npm is needed)
+I. Tools : VSCode , XAMPP (Apache Server , phpMyAdmin , php) , Composer (used for php) , Node.JS (used for Vue.JS and npm is needed)

 # Sources to get started :